Yuvrajjain-0/Test2/README.md

 * Read the [CONTRIBUTING.md](/CONTRIBUTING.md) file.
 * Respect people.
 * Be friendly, helpful, and patient.
-* You can contribute in any way.
+* You can contribute in any way you like .

 ### Support